TL;DR

 Your creative work is valuable.
 So, you’ll want to protect it with tools that offer password-protected sharing, customizable user roles, and download controls.
 This keeps your unreleased projects safe and gives you peace of mind when sharing with clients.

-Pro tip: With Filestage, you can use password protection and “team-only” comments to control who has access to certain assets.
+Pro tip: With Filestage, you can use password protection and “team-only” comments to control who can access specific assets.

 A centralized project dashboard